cj-mills/christianjmills/_posts/2020-12-20-In-Game-Style-Transfer-Experiments-2.md

 ## Introduction

 To follow up on the last post, I let the `fast_neural_style` model train overnight.
 I also got Unity's style transfer implementation working in the Kinematica demo so I could directly compare it to other models.
+The results for both were a bit disappointing.

 ## Longer Training Session Results